 Fifth Night is currently on display at the Vancouver Art Gallery until September 3, 2012

 The effect of wading through the mise-en-scène is both disorienting and banal.
-The 7-channel panorama places your head on a swivel and the longer you watch, the more your own movements begin to resemble the dazed protagonists.
-Technically, Yang filmed each scene simultaneously as a single shot and then projected the composite as a panorama, in what Yang calls “multiple views film.”
+The 7-channel panorama places your head on a swivel.
+The longer you watch, the more your own movements begin to resemble the dazed protagonists.
+Technically, Fudong filmed each scene simultaneously as a single shot and then projected the composite as a panorama, in what Fudong calls “multiple views film.”
 Each scene is synchronized to such an extent that the background often becomes the foreground — and vice versa — yet remarkably there is no trace of the seven cameras within the setting.
 Visually enticing and picturesque, the high design is manufactured to confuse and overwhelm.
-The drama is structurally enhanced by Yang’s black-and-white lens, which insists upon an immaculate presentation of the illuminated decay of these battered subjects.
+The drama is structurally enhanced by Fudong’s black-and-white lens, which insists upon an immaculate presentation of the illuminated decay of these battered subjects.
 They appear as photographic images saturated with a nostalgia for the Old World.
-On the one hand, the filmic environment may at first assume an air that is oppressive and unbearable, but in reality, the 10 min film just smacks of misplaced melancholia and pathos.
+On the one hand, the filmic environment may at first assume an air that is oppressive and unbearable, but in reality, the short film just smacks of misplaced melancholia and pathos.

 It is impossible not to read Fifth Night as a static portrait of class and containment.
 The depiction of class in Fifth Night is sentimental and undialectical.
 Each character is strictly confined to their preordained place.
 Labourers solely labour, the bourgeoisie continue their vegetative existence, while the two upper-class women are depicted in an Orientalist fashion — mute, downcast and submissive.
-Littering the margins, other lumpenproles perform menial, repetitive tasks in distracted collaboration: one hammers an anvil with no purpose; another trolls a heavy barrel that weighs a ton; a group packs and unpacks a tramcar; a cycling-rickshaw driver encircles the square.
-Each worker appears as though he is about to collapse at any minute.
-But the exhaustion is never actualized, suspending these background characters in a fragile space of disintegration, decomposition and communicative breakdown.
+Littering the margins, other members of the lumpenproletariat perform menial, repetitive tasks in distracted collaboration: one hammers an anvil with no purpose, another trolls a heavy barrel that weighs a ton, a group packs and unpacks a tramcar, a cycling-rickshaw driver encircles the square.
+They appear as though they are about to collapse at any minute.
+But the exhaustion is never actualized.
+Instead, they are suspended in a fragile space of disintegration, decomposition and communicative breakdown.
 Clearly there is no deviation from this zone of exclusion and rigid classification.

 Take for example the unexpected arrival of two urban flaneurs.
 Early on in the film, two characters are tossed out of a cab with suitcases in tow.
 On arrival, they look just as bewildered as the rest of the bunch.
 They stumble and stammer through the midst of the square, until they find sanctuary at the scene’s margins.
 Again, there is no interaction between the two even though they are fused at the hip.
 Although they may be of a different class, their destiny is fixed to subjugation.
 With no chance for a moonlight flit, this inhospitable terrain is now their new residence.